 The biomedical model has thus become a cultural imperative, its limitations easily overlooked.
 In brief, it has now acquired the status of dogma.
 In science, a model is revised or abandoned when it fails to account adequately for all the data.
 A dogma, on the other hand, requires that discrepant data be forced to fit the model or be excluded.”
 [Emphasis added].

-These assumptions are seldom challenged, although refreshingly there has been increasing challenges to limitations of reductionism and the methodological prejudice of excessive RCT veneration in nutritional science (2-4).
+These assumptions are seldom challenged, although refreshingly there has been increasing challenges to limitations of reductionism and the methodological prejudice of excessive RCT veneration in nutrition science (2-4).
 While not exhaustive, let’s focus on a number of key issues that arise in this misunderstood model.

 1) The biomedical RCT is explanatory